 These societies join us because they see the value of reviewing and accrediting programs in their respective disciplines.
 That is why they collaborate to improve our general criteria, create specialized program criteria, and recruit our pool of experts.

-The ABET Board of Directors is the governing body that sets policies and procedures, approves accreditation criteria, and strategically guides our mission.
+The ABET Board of Delegates is responsible for approving accreditation policies and procedures, general criteria, and the organization of our accreditation commissions.

-The Board of Directors is advised by four board-level councils.
+- The Board of Delegates is advised by one board-level council – Accreditation.

 Our accreditation activities are led by four accreditation commissions.
 These commissions are responsible for reviewing educational programs and making the final accreditation decision for each program.